 - Choose Delete.

-There’s no way to format the SD card using the camera’s on-board menu options.
-You have to use the Capture app.
+There's no way to format the SD card using the camera's on-board menu system on these cameras.
+You have to use the GoPro mobile app.
+See below.

 - Go to Settings